California Franchise Tax Board Innocent Spouse Relief

 - The taxpayer’s current financial situation and their ability to pay the tax liability

-- Whether a divorce decree, termination of a registered domestic partnership, or the legally binding agreement identifies the taxpayer or the spouse/RDP as the person legally liable to pay the tax liability
+- Whether termination of a registered domestic partnership, a divorce decree or the legally binding agreement identifies the taxpayer or the spouse/RDP as the person legally liable to pay the tax liability

 - Whether the taxpayer received a significant benefit from the unpaid income tax liability or tax deficiency, and